anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 The **"Wiki"** section has two different sections consisting of:

 - **Data Dictionary**: This section contains the details of the attributes present in the data frame.
-The user, if, specifies the attribute wise definition at a specific path, then the details of the same will be populated along with the data type.
+The user, if specifies the attribute wise definition at a specific path, then the details of the same will be populated along with the data type.
 Else, only the attribute wise datatype will be seen.
-This gives a schema - attribute, definition (description), data_type
+This has a schema - attribute, definition (description), data_type

 ![](https://anovos.github.io/anovos-docs/assets/html-reports/wiki-2.png)